 John L. Gokongwei, Jr., 88, founded RLC in 1980 and has been the Chairman Emeritus of RLC effective January 1, 2002.
 He continues to be a member of RLC's Board and is the Chairman Emeritus of JG Summit Holdings, Inc. and certain of its subsidiaries.
-He also continues to be a member of the Executive Committee of JG Summit Holdings, Inc., He is currently the Chairman of the Gokongwei Brothers Foundation, Inc., Chairman and Chief Executive Officer of Robinsons Retail Holdings, Inc., Deputy Chairman and Director of United Industrial Corporation Limited and Singapore Land Limited, and a director of Cebu Air, Inc. and Oriental Petroleum and Minerals Corporation.
-He was elected a director of A. Soriano Corporation.
+He also continues to be a member of the Executive Committee of JG Summit Holdings, Inc. He is currently the Chairman of the Gokongwei Brothers Foundation, Inc., Chairman and Chief Executive Officer of Robinsons Retail Holdings, Inc., Deputy Chairman and Director of United Industrial Corporation Limited and Singapore Land Limited, and a director of Cebu Air, Inc. and Oriental Petroleum and Minerals Corporation.
+He was elected a director of Manila Electric Company on March 31, 2014.
+He is also a non-executive director of A. Soriano Corporation.
 Mr. Gokongwei received a Masters degree in Business Administration from the De La Salle University and attended the Advanced Management Program at Harvard Business School.

 James L. Go, 75, is the Chairman of RLC.
 He is currently the Chairman and Chief Executive Officer of JG Summit Holdings, Inc. and Oriental Petroleum and Minerals Corporation.
 He is the Chairman of Universal Robina Corporation, JG Summit Petrochemical Corporation, and JG Summit Olefins Corporation.
 He is the Vice Chairman and Deputy Chief Executive Officer of Robinsons Retail Holdings, Inc. and a director of Cebu Air, Inc., Singapore Land Limited, Marina Center Holdings, Inc., UIC and Hotel Marina City Private Limited.
 He is also the President and Trustee of the Gokongwei Brothers Foundation, Inc. He has been a director of the Philippine Long Distance Telephone Company (PLDT) since November 3, 2011.
 He is a member of the Technology Strategy Committee and Advisor of the Audit Committee of the Board of Directors of PLDT.
-He was elected a director of Science Degree and Master of Science Degree in Chemical Engineering from Massachusetts Institute of Technology, USA.
+He was elected a director of Manila Electric Company on December 16, 2013.
+Mr. Go received his Bachelor of Science Degree and Master of Science Degree in Chemical Engineering from Massachusetts Institute of Technology, USA.
 Mr. James L. Go is a brother of Mr. John L. Gokongwei, Jr.